-You Are the Key to Finding the Last Scrapie Case
+You Are the Key to Declaring the U.S. Free of Scrapie

-Since slaughter surveillance stared in FY 2003, the percent of cull sheep found positive at slaughter (once adjusted for face color) has decreased 94 percent.
-However, in order to declare the U.S. “scrapie free”, we must find the last remaining cases.
-Sheep and goats that are not slaughtered in commercial slaughter facilities are missed during routine scrapie slaughter surveillance.
+Since slaughter surveillance stared in FY 2003, the percent of cull sheep found positive at slaughter (once adjusted for face color) has decreased 90 percent.
+However, in order to declare the U.S. “scrapie free”, we must be able to prove to the world that we have conducted testing in all sheep and goat populations.
 This is why your submission of samples from sheep/goats over 18 months of age found dead or euthanized on your farm is extremely important.
-Without your help, scrapie-infected animals will go undetected, costing the sheep and goat industries approximately $10 to $20 million, annually.
+Without your help, we will not be able to declare the US free of scrapie, costing the sheep and goat industries approximately $10 to $20 million, annually.

 Remember: Educate, Report and Submit